Mental Health

 But when I was reading through some old journals and stumbled across the phrase “learned helplessness” scribbled across a margin of a page that detailed a particularly gruesome bout of depression, it sparked my interest.

 It feels like learned helplessness is related to purpose, the very thing I’ve long been struggling to make sense of and find for myself.
-If we learn over and over that there’s no purpose in trying, then of course we’re gonna feel defeated and beaten down.
+If we learn over and over that there’s no purpose or point in trying, of course, we’ll feel defeated and beaten down.

 Being aware of the problem is always a good first step toward managing it.